zbmed/semlookp-ui/README.md

 ## Hints for using the generic code base

-#### Metadata
+The main branch represents the generic code base.
+Project specific branches can be added.
+Those specific branches should stick to the given structure to allow updates.

+Following configuration files need to be adapted in a specific branch:

-Metadata as funding notice, project description or contact mail address are specified in the `src/config.js`.
+- `src/config.js` contains project specific metadata such as funding notice, project description or contact mail address
+- `src/theme.ts` contains project specific colors and shapes

+The `.gitattributes` files should contain any project-specific files that should NOT be merged with the main branch, e.g the `src/config.js`, deployment files or specific components.

+### Images

-#### Logos
+#### Local images:

-The logos for the footer should be placed at the `src/components/layout/logos/` folder.
-They are imported at `src/imports/ImageImport.tsx` and in the corresponding components.
+All images should be placed in the `src/components/layout/images/` folder.
+They are imported and mapped to generic names in `src/components/imageMap.js`.

-#### Theming
+#### Remote images:

-We use "@emotion/react".
-Themes are defined in `src/theme.ts` and in `src/emotion.d.ts`
+Images from remote sources must be implemented directly into the code base, and therefore do not support compatibility with the main branch.
+We have therefore decided not to include images via links.
+In project specific components you are free to import images via links.

 #### Git